dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/hive-profile.md

 ## Connection Methods

 dbt-hive can connect to Apache Hive and Cloudera Data Platform clusters.
 The [Impyla](https://github.com/cloudera/impyla/) library is used to establish connections to Hive.

-Two transport mechanisms are supported:
+dbt-hive supports two transport mechanisms:
 - binary
 - HTTP(S)